 In 2008, Cardon’s short-film Customer Service won Third-Place in the LDS Film Festival.
 Customer Service, which was made with fellow alumni Emily Moffat and Jackson Barlow, was submitted to the 24-Hour Filmmaking Marathon Division of the festival.
 The guidelines for the division were that the entire film had to be made within a 24-hour period, carry a theme of compassion, use a band-aid as a prop, and incorporate the dialogue, “Could you please . . .”

-During the spring of 2008, Cardon participated in the Tribeca Film Festival, a fesitval aimed at celebrating film-making in New York City.
+During the spring of 2008, Cardon participated in the Tribeca Film Festival, a festival aimed at celebrating film-making in New York City.
 Cardon's thoughts on the experience, as well as a video documenting it, are recorded on his blog.

 Cardon also wrote the film Nth Sector, which was accepted into the Beverly Hills Hi-Def Film Fest in 2008.

 In 2010, Cardon produced the film The Book of Jer3miah, which was accepted into the ThrillSpy Festival in D.C. later that year.
-It also won several Webby awards and also appeared in the 2013 book called Mormons and Popular Culture: The Global Influence of an American Phenomenon.
+It won several Webby awards and also appeared in the 2013 book called Mormons and Popular Culture: The Global Influence of an American Phenomenon.